0xKNUCKS/cpp-animation-lib/README.md

 ```

-now, get a hold of your animation object to access it and play with it, like so:
+now, get a hold of your animation object using `Inquire` to access it and play with it, like so:

 ```cpp